bruno-corso/flex-box-tips/README.md

 # flex-box-tips
-some tips to use the flex-box layout
+Some tips to use the flex-box layout

 O guia do Flexbox em português: https://www.alura.com.br/artigos/css-guia-do-flexbox